-This is notice of the state's intent to award a contract.
-A tabulation of the offers received listed in the order of ranking, appears below.
-An offeror who wishes to protest this Notice of Award must file the protest within ten calendar days following the date this notice is issued.
-If the tenth day falls on a weekend or holiday, the last day of the protest period is the first working day following the tenth day.
-Offerors, identified here as the highest ranked responsive offeror, are instructed not to proceed until a Purchase Order, Contract Award, or other form of notice is given by the Contracting Officer.
-A company or person who proceeds prior to receiving a Purchase Order, Contract Award, or other form of Notice of Award does so without a contract and at their own risk.
+This is notice of the state's award of a contract.
+The figures shown here are a tabulation of the offers received.
+The responsible and responsive offeror whose proposal was determined in writing to be the most advantageous is indicated.
+The offeror identified here as submitting the most advantageous proposal is instructed not to proceed until a contract, or other form of notice is given by the contracting officer.
+A company or person who proceeds prior to receiving a contract, Contract Award, or other form of notice of Award does so without a contract and at their own risk.
 AS 36.30.365.